-SonicWALL strongly recommends you follow these steps before installing Global VPN Client (GVC) 4.2.6:
+SonicWALL strongly recommends you follow these steps before installing the Global VPN Client (GVC) 4.7.3 client:

 - For Vista systems, it is required that you update device drivers for each Network Adapter card to the latest available versions.
-You can check the NIC vendor Web site for these updates. - For systems with client based firewalls, verify that the firewall clients are Vista Compatible.
-Upgrade the firewall software to the latest version.
-Or, if you are not actively using the client, uninstall it prior to installing SonicWALL GVC.
-Note: Norton Internet Security can cause compatibility problems during installation.
-If it is not currently in use, it is recommended that you uninstall Norton before installing SonicWALL GVC.
-SonicWALL GVC encounters run time conflicts when it co-exists with any 3rd party IPsec VPN clients.
+You can check the NIC vendor Web site for these updates. - SonicWALL GVC encounters run time conflicts when it co-exists with any 3rd party IPsec VPN clients.
 Uninstall all IPsec VPN clients prior to installing SonicWALL GVC.